 Americans may not yet see evidence that the virtual community made possible through the Internet is forcing big institutions to genuinely respond more to their needs.
 But at a moment when so many Americans feel that the struggling economy has left them paddling alone, the opportunity to learn from, and sometimes join with, others online is becoming an important source of support.

-William Friedman contributed
+William Friedman contributed contributed to this article.

-This article appears in the June 9, 2012, edition of National Journal.
+This article appears in the June 9, 2012 edition of National Journal Magazine.